maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ###### Termination.
 Each correct process decides

-From Claim A, the probability of not deciding after a given round `r` is `1/(3^r)`, which tends to zero as the number of rounds increases.
+From Claim A of the concrete coin protocol, the probability of not deciding after a given round `r` is `1/(3^r)`, which tends to zero as the number of rounds increases.
 Hence, each correct process decides eventually.

 ### From binary consensus to full consensus